 Six Month Validity Rule

-Renewing your passport normally takes about 6 weeks for normal service and 3 weeks for expedited service.
-If you need it processed more quickly, an expediting company like RushMyPassport can have it done in as little as 24 hours, with no need to take time out of your day visiting a passport office.
+Renewing your passport normally takes about 8-11 weeks for routine processing and 5-7 weeks for expedited service.
+If you need it processed more quickly, an expediting company like RushMyPassport can have it done in as little as 1 week, with no need to take time out of your day to visit a passport office.

 Renew your passport with us today!